TLINDEN/viking-mode/README.md

 However, this  only works when  pressing the key in  a row.
 If  you do something else in between, it starts from scratch (i.e.  delete word).

+You can also repeat the last delete function with C-S-d (ctrl-shift-d) multiple times.

 By default  viking-mode is greedy:  after applying a kill  function it looks if point  ends up alone on an empty  line or inside whitespaces.
 In such a case, those will be deleted as well.
 The greedy behavior may